 Before You Start…

-- This recipe was created using a KitchenAid stand mixer (professional series).
-Please do not use a hand mixer to make this recipe as the motor is not powerful enough to handle mochi.
-I cannot guarantee that other equipment will work as I have not tested it.
+- I created this recipe using the KitchenAid Professional series stand mixer.
+I cannot guarantee that other equipment will work, as I have not tested it.
+Please do not use a hand mixer to make this recipe, as the motor is not powerful enough to handle mochi.
 You can always pound the cooked glutinous rice with a wooden mallet.

 To Measure and Rinse the Glutinous Rice